testsUser/1433747364323/README.md

 ##Setup
-Run `npm install` before start.
+Type `npm install` before start.

-Run `grunt test` to run unit tests.
+Type `grunt test` to run unit tests.
 Note that you have to run `mongod` on your system before running rests.